rozek/notes-on-gundb/README.md

 But, from a technical viewpoint, ids are just plain strings and there is no need for "outer" nodes to exist when "inner" nodes do (e.g., node "outer" may be missing even when "outer/inner" exists).
 As a consequence, there is also no need for "outer" nodes to link to "inner" nodes for them to exist.

+Additionally, it is perfectly possible for the "key" part of a "soul" to contain a slash as  well - the only requirement is a the non-empty "path" in front of a "key" is followed by a slash in order to build a complete "soul".

 ### Contexts ###

 GunDB uses "contexts" (other people might prefer the term "handles") to refer to a node with a given soul